Fix multiple SPF records

 Do you need to fix multiple SPF records on your domain?

 SPF records are TXT type records starting with v=spf1.
-Multiple SPF records cause your emails to be rejected or filed as spam.
+Multiple SPF records can cause your emails to be rejected or filed as spam, so you’ll want to merge them into one line.

-We’ll show you how to merge them — the easy way.
+We’ll show you how — the easy way.

 Fix Your WordPress Emails Now

-No, you can’t have more than 1 SPF record.
-If you do have two separate SPF TXT record entries, your emails will fail SPF authentication and return a PermError.
+If you have multiple, separate SPF records for a single domain, your emails will fail SPF authentication and return a PermError.

 Multiple SPF records in Cloudflare